microbiomedata/metaMAGs/README.md

 5. Metagenome Assembled Contig fasta file
 6. Sam/Bam file from reads mapping back to contigs.
 7. Contigs functional annotation result in gff format
-8. Text file which containing mapping of headers between SAM and FNA (ID in SAM/FNA<tab>ID in GFF)
+8. Optioal: Tab-delimited text file which containing mapping of headers between SAM and FNA (ID in SAM/FNA<tab>ID in GFF).
+A two column tab-delimited file.
+When the annotation and assembly are performed using different identifiers for contigs.
+The map file is to link the gff file content and mapping result bam file content to the assembled contigs ID.
 9. The database directory path which includes `checkM_DB` and `GTDBTK_DB` subdirectories.
 10. (optional) scratch_dir: use --scratch_dir for gtdbtk disk swap to reduce memory usage but longer runtime